-R. hodgsonii - rosy pink - beautiful peeling bark - leaves with a bluish cast and silvery overlay - slow growing - six year old plants.
+R. hodgsonii – rosy pink – beautiful peeling bark – leaves with a bluish cast and silvery overlay – slow growing.

 R. hookeri – an upright growing shurb with smooth, gray and maroon bark.
 The leaves have tufts of hairs (hooks!) on the lateral veins.
 But it is named after Sir Joseph Hooker.

-R. huianum -a well-rounded shrub with lavender flowers and showy calyx
+R. huanum – a well-rounded shrub with lavender flowers and showy calyx.

 R. irroratum – Ningyuenense Group – Rare creamy yellow form- upright, vigorous and tough – takes sun – wide spreading with decumbent branches – lighter green leaves than some species.